CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 At minimum (and in priority), the Level-2 sea-ice drift algorithm should be applied once with a start image with valid time approximately 24 hours before the valid time of the end image.
 This results in 24 hours drift vectors.
 Ideally, the sea-ice motion tracking algorithm described below is applied for several (start, end) image pair to obtain a good temporal sampling of the sea-ice motion (e.g. 24 hours, 18 hours, 12 hours, 6 hours, etc...).
 At max, the sea-ice motion tracking algorithm would be applied with all (start, end) image pairs for which the valid time of the start image is less or equal to 24 hours from the valid time of the end image.
 Each (start, end) image pair will correspond to different area of intersect between the two swaths, and thus to different numbers of resulting sea-ice drift vectors.
-Pairs with too limited overlaps could be discarded up-front to favour processing pairs with a large overlap.
+Pairs with too limited overlaps could be discarded up-front to favor processing pairs with a large overlap.
 Because swath-to-swath motion tracking is very sensitive to (systematic) geolocation errors {cite:p}`lavergne:2021:s2s` it might be preferable to not process some pairs (e.g. ascending vs descending) that would have larger uncertainties.